payout/rester/README.md

 ### Client-side
-For non-Rails applications and non-Rester services, a Rester middleware will be needed for creating a Correlation ID for outgoign requests.
+For non-Rails applications and non-Rester services, a Rester middleware will be needed for creating a Correlation ID for outgoing requests.
 Add the middleware in `config.ru`:
 ```ruby
 require 'rester'